 1971: “Sweet Hitch-Hiker,” the first single from Creedence Clearwater Revival’s seventh and final studio album, Mardi Gras, entered the Billboard Hot 100, where It later became the group’s last top 10 hit in the US.

-1971: Rare Earth entered Billboard Hot 100 with “I Just Want to Celebrate,” the lead single from their fourth studio album, One World.
+1971: Rare Earth entered the Billboard Hot 100 with “I Just Want to Celebrate,” the lead single from their fourth studio album, One World.
+It became the band’s last top 10 hit, reaching #7 in the US.

 1972: Yes released their rearranged, ten-and-a-half-minute version of Paul Simon’s “America.”
 A four minute edited version of the track reached #46 on the Billboard Hot 100.

-1973: Paul Simon released “Loves Me Like a Rock,” which features backing vocals by southern gospel group the Dixie Hummingbirds.
-The single peaked at #2 in the US in October, reached #1 on the Cash Box and Adult Contemporary charts, and was a top 5 hit in Canada.
+1973: Paul Simon released “Loves Me Like a Rock,” the second single from his third solo album, There Goes Rhymin’ Simon.
+The track features backing vocals by southern gospel group the Dixie Hummingbirds.
+It peaked at #2 on the Billboard chart in October, reached #1 on the Cash Box and Adult Contemporary charts, and was a top 5 hit in Canada.

 1974: The Moody Blues took over Decca Studio One in North London and renamed it Threshold Studios with the intention of using it as their base for future recordings.
 The band claimed it was the first studio in England capable of recording quadraphonic sound, and it was where members of the group recorded their solo and duo albums.